nando123abc/nando123abc/README.md

 #### 👨🏽‍🚀 About Me :
 Hi!
 I'm @nando123abc and I enjoy creating in many different mediums.
 Have a look at my work at [worp.space](http://www.worp.space)

-- I studied Architecture and recieved my Masters at [FIU](https://www.fiu.edu/), followed with a post-professional Masters degree focused on technology.

-- I currently work as a creative technologist and love experimenting and learning new things.
+- Currently experimenting and learning new things as a creative technologist.

 - I'm interested in Interactive design, Game Development, AI, Augmented Reality, Virtual Reality, Mixed/Extended Reality, Data Visualization, Web Development, Art, Architecture, and other related fields.